ApexRMS/wisdm/docs/_sections/section1.md

 Provides a name for the covariate.
 The *Covariate Name* is used by the **Site Data** *Datasheet* under the [**Variable Reduction**](variable-reduction#heading01) tab.

 ### **Is Categorical**
 *Optional*.
-Determines whether to the covariate is factor-based ("Yes").
+Determines whether the covariate is factor-based ("Yes").

 <div class=indentation>
     <i>Default:</i> No.